 The President of College of San Mateo is charged by the Board of Trustees with the administration of the college and has the final decision-making responsibility and authority at the college level.
 The President serves as chief executive officer of the college and assists the Chancellor in providing educational leadership for the District, its colleges, and the community.
-Four line officers report directly to the President: Vice President, Instruction; Vice President, Student Services; Vice President, Administrative Services; and Dean of Planning, Research, and Institutional Effectiveness.
-Each line officer is responsible for the operation of a respective part of the organization, interacting with the President to assure a coordinated delivery of instruction and services.
+For more information on the Executive Leadership Team, visit the Office of the President website.